You are here

 Conflict Minerals Rule Remains in Force After Court Ruling

-3E Company Supply Chain (3ESC) offers a comprehensive service to help your organization comply with Conflict Minerals regulations.
-3ESC leverages their global supplier network to quickly identify critical Conflict Mineral contacts within your supply chain.
-3ESC utilizes their own experienced North American-based obtainment team to reach deep into your supplier base to gather, validate and enrich the needed supplier and product level data.
-The data is securely stored in 3ESC’s industry leading web-based software platform, which feeds into your ERP system.
-3ESC’s Conflict Minerals compliance program allows your organization to quickly respond to and fulfill Conflict Minerals requests from your downstream customers and report findings annually to the SEC.
-At a fraction of the cost to manage the program in-house, your organization can partner with 3ESC and launch your Conflict Minerals compliance program today.
+Verisk 3E™, formerly 3E Company, offers a comprehensive solution to help your organization comply with Conflict Minerals regulations.
+Verisk 3E leverages their global supplier network to quickly identify critical Conflict Mineral contacts within your supply chain.
+3E Connect, formerly 3ESC, utilizes their own experienced North American-based obtainment team to reach deep into your supplier base to gather, validate and enrich the needed supplier and product level data.
+The data is securely stored in 3E Connect, the industry's leading web-based software platform, which also integrates with third party ERP systems.
+The 3E Connect Conflict Minerals compliance solution allows your organization to quickly respond to and fulfill Conflict Minerals requests from your downstream customers and report findings annually to the SEC.
+At a fraction of the cost to manage the program in-house, your organization can partner with Verisk 3E and launch your Conflict Minerals compliance program today.